eduardotaveiga/LearnESPIDF/README.md

 ## About the project

-This repository contains source code examples from my learning journey with ESP-IDF, featured in my Medium articles.
+This repository contains source code examples from my learning journey with ESP-IDF, featured in my [Medium articles](https://medium.com/@etaveiga).
 Each project is designed to demonstrate key concepts and practical implementations of FreeRTOS and ESP32 development.
 Check out my articles for detailed explanations and step-by-step guides!

-TODO: medium article link

 ## License